Welcome to ESnet6

 ESnet6 represents a transformational change in network capacity, resiliency, and flexibility that will bring tangible benefits to the DOE mission, including exascale.
 As the top science data network in the world, ESnet will continue supporting effective collaborations and consistent access to data, computing, and experiments, thus contributing significantly to U.S. competitiveness.

 ESnet6 is being managed as a DOE 413.3B process and has achieved CD 1/3A.
-The 3A long-lead procurements are underway, and the team is preparing for the final design review, in addition to finalizing the cost, schedule, and scope in preparation for CD 2/3 in late 2019.
+In December 2019, the project had a successful CD 2/3 review and the team is preparing for implementation.